AdrianaCeric/personal-site/pages/posts/visualization.md

 Over time, I hope to get some of these answers and update this post when that time comes.
 For now, I'm just happy my code ran and that I was able to learn so much about GTFS/OMSnx/Pandana/Open Street Map along the way.
 Hope you learned more about urban data visualization and/or got a newfound spark to create something of your own.

-Until next time (or on an updated version of this exploration post),
+Until next time (or a more polished version of this post),

 Adriana